evangipson/jstory/README.md

 | [License](#license) |

 ## Getting Started
-If you want a local copy of jStory, just fork the repository, and set this up in a folder somewhere on your computer, then open the index.html file in any browser.
+If you want a local copy of jStory, just fork the repository, and set this up in a folder somewhere on your computer.
+After that, run the gulpfile.js to build the JavaScript and the SCSS, then you can use the index.html to view the web page.

+You will have to create a new Firebase database and upload new configuration settings in jStory/src/js/db.js if you'd like to detach from the main database.

 ## Built With
 * JavaScript